 WELCOME TO MAPSURFER.COM

-Welcome to my corner of the web and the fusion of my interests in sport orienteering, globetrotting, puzzles, writing, the outdoors, semiotics, and treasure hunting -- one baroque collection of maps -- a workout for brain, body, and being.
+Welcome to my corner of the web and the fusion of my interests in trail running, globetrotting, puzzles, writing, the outdoors, semiotics, treasure hunting, and much more -- one baroque collection of maps -- a workout for brain, body, and being.
+I think that ridiculously oversized banner captures my primary interests pretty well.

 The Treasureboxes are based loosely on the 160 year old pastime of letterboxing, an intriguing mix of treasure hunting, puzzle solving, stamp art, and hiking or trail running.
 The idea is to find a cool place and leave a treasure there in the form of a unique stamp, and to write clues, like a treasure map or outdoor puzzle, for others to work out and lead them to the spot.
 Or, alternatively, to decrypt others' clues and leave your mark once you find the spot they lead to.

-My interest is in writing interesting and innovative treasure hunts; I leave the competition over letterboxing websites, databases, drive-by experiences, growth for the sake of growth, and obsession with logging finds and numbers to those who enjoy it.
+My interest is in writing interesting and innovative treasure hunts; which hopefully I've done, at least on some of them.
 My outdoor puzzles often take quite a bit of perseverance and insight to solve; I hope you get the chance to enjoy a few of them as much as I enjoyed devising them.

-cover While off the mainstream, I'm not totally clueless -- In 2003 I wrote the original book on the pastime of North American letterboxing, The Letterboxer's Companion (now in its second printing).
+cover While I'm off the letterboxing mainstream, I'm not totally clueless -- In 2003 I wrote the original book on the pastime of North American letterboxing, The Letterboxer's Companion (now in its second printing).
 This is cool -- ever since I was a kid, I had a dream of writing a book which included embedded clues to treasure in the outdoors.
-I also co-founded the Letterboxing North America web site in 1998 and wrote the original FAQ (both managed by others now), and in 1999 became the first to find 100 American letterboxes.
-Not bad for someone in disdain of letterboxing competition and numbers.
+I may even do that again :) I also co-founded the Letterboxing North America web site in 1998 and wrote the original FAQ (both managed by others now, as has been the case for nearly 10 years), and in 1999 became the first to find 100 American letterboxes.
+Who knew you would put more hobby CV than career CV on your personal website?

 I've also take commissions to write treasure hunts, with an emphasis on puzzles, problem solving, geography, and general cleverness.
 If you're in the market for a treasure hunt writer, and who isn't, e-mail me.